hurwitzlab/biosys-analytics/lectures/12-regular-expressions/python-regex.md

 Imagine how you might go about parsing all these various representations of dates.
 Be aware that parsing date/time formats is so problematic and ubiquitous that many people have already written modules to assist you!

-To run this code, you will need to install the `dateparser` module:
+To run the code below, you will need to install the `dateparser` module:

 ````
 $ python3 -m pip install dateparser